Main Information Service offices, Reception and Service Desk

 In preference, use one of the Park and Ride sites around the outside of town - see http://www.cambridgeshire.gov.uk/transport/around/park-ride/

 Via M25/M11: Exit at Junction 12.
 Drive into Cambridge on the Barton Road (A603).
 When you reach a small roundabout, turn right onto Fen Causeway.
 Turn left at the end of the road onto Trumpington Road.
-Drive straight ahead over the next mini roundabout and on to Trumpington Street, pass the Fitzwilliam Museum to your left and shortly after turn right into Pembroke Street.
+Drive straight ahead over the next mini roundabout and on to Trumpington Street, pass the Fitzwilliam Museum on the left and shortly after turn right into Pembroke Street.
 The Lion Yard Car Park is just beyond the New Museums Site (if full or considered too expensive, you can get to the long-stay car park by turning right at the end of the street, although there are quicker ways of getting there, avoiding the queues).

 Visitors should be aware that only disabled parking is available on the New Museums Site, and this requires prior notification.